 interaction design and data visualization for a fintech platform

 I used the latest data visualization techniques to design interactions that are efficient and dynamic to support presenting advanced analytics data which led to outstanding reviews and became a blueprint for a data visualization design system.
 I can't post screenshots because of the NDA.

 Present the analytics in efficient, user-friendly way to busy executives.

 I had the great opportunity to join the data cloud project at the beginning while the team was forming and the ideas brewing.
 New projects require going the extra mile to keep up with the fast pace while testing the latest innovations to deliver effective customer experience.
 This application required me to dive deep into interactivity, data visualization and accessibility.
 I gladly took the challenge since I feel strongly about inclusivity.
 I want to ensure that the interactive data visualizations are innovative and designed with accessibility in mind from the ground up.
-I augmented my hands-on experience at previous projects with solid research and discussions.
-I strategized with the main stakeholders and leads.
-I outlined usability research and design workshop plans.
+I augmented my hands-on experience with solid research.
+I developed the UX strategy, led the usability research efforts and facilitated design studio sessions.

-I do a lot of wireframes and flow charts to ensure the team members are on the same page in regards to the interface.
+I do iterative wireframing and storyboarding to ensure the team members are on the same page in regards to the interface.
 Afterwards, I create mockups to flesh out the various interaction options and discuss them with the stakeholders.
-After the design is approved, I guide the developers to implement the designs into the UI using InVision.
+I create interactive prototypes in Figma, and guide the developers to implement the designs.

-This is the first fully remote job I've had -- from the interviews through launches, the process is going smoothly thanks to frequent chats, video conferencing, and seeing everyone at their homes in their everyday clothes in a light that feels more authentic that the fluorescent office lights.
+This is the first fully remote job I've had -- from the interviews through product launches, the process is going smoothly thanks to frequent messaging and video conferencing.
 I led fully remote Design Studio workshops where ideas were born and nurtured by cross-functional teams.
-We did Affinity Mapping, Journey Mapping and collaborative sketching sessions with the help of the flying pencils on the FigJam whiteboard.
+We did Affinity Mapping, Journey Mapping, sketching and storyboarding sessions with the help of the flying pencils on the FigJam whiteboard.
 Recently, we started going back to the office and now we can incorporate the richness of the face-t-face interactions.
-Whether on-line and in-person, the time spent in Design Studio payed big-time dividend in establishing common ground, generating and selecting promising ideas.
+Whether on-line and in-person, the time spent in Design Studio payed big-time dividend in establishing common ground, generating and prioritizing promising ideas.